-He also worked 5 years with Nunavut Arctic College as Instructor, Adult Educator, Coordinator of Community Programs and for a small time, as Acting Director.
-As an Instructor and Adult Educator, he was involved in co-creating a cooperative learning environment (learner-centred curriculum and process, with team teaching), he led literacy-related popular theatre (audience interactive theatre for social change), and worked alongside many respected elders.
-In his more administrational roles, based on community needs, he creatively found funding from government and industry and co-created culturally appropriate and multi-level employment readiness programs.
+He also worked 5 years with Nunavut Arctic College as Instructor, Adult Educator, Coordinator of Community Programs and occasionally, Acting Director.
+As an Instructor and Adult Educator, he was involved in co-creating a cooperative learning environment (learner-centred process and curriculum, with team teaching), he led interactive theatre for social change, and worked alongside many respected elders.
+In his administrational roles, based on community needs, he creatively found funding from government and industry and co-created culturally appropriate and multi-level employment readiness programs.
 A significant amount of energy was invested in community “inter-agency” facilitation and collaboration, with many learning experiences and successes along the way.
 In the Arctic,